 6. What are the different types of SEO techniques?

-- White Hat: Ethical techniques that comply with search engine guidelines, focusing on user experience, quality content, and organic strategies.
+- White Hat SEO: Ethical techniques that comply with search engine guidelines, focusing on user experience, quality content, and organic strategies.

-- Black Hat: Unethical techniques that violate search engine guidelines, such as keyword stuffing, cloaking, and link spamming.
+- Black Hat SEO: Unethical techniques that violate search engine guidelines, such as keyword stuffing, cloaking, and link spamming.

-- Gray Hat: Techniques that fall somewhere between white hat and black hat, pushing the boundaries of search engine guidelines without violating them explicitly.
+- Gray Hat SEO: Techniques that fall somewhere between white hat and black hat, pushing the boundaries of search engine guidelines without violating them explicitly.